kerokero5150/SP2SD_DIY_KIT/README.md

 <img src="SD2SD_PIX/IMG_6963.jpeg" width="360px">

 <BR><BR>
+- Apple IIgs<BR>
--Apple IIc, IIc+ *In the case of IIc, Smartport cannot be used as is with ROM255, so a ROM upgrade is required.
+- Apple IIc, IIc Plus *In the case of IIc, Smartport cannot be used as is with older ROM 255, so a ROM upgrade is required.
 The easiest way is to flash [ROM4X](https://github.com/mgcaret/rom4x) yourself.
 [Here](https://www.apple2faq.com/apple2faq/apple-iic-rom-upgrade/?fbclid=IwAR3BZfkTRkhG0zg6dHxvxYdH9SbyCvsA-Zr1-_e0wyenW6WFG-cKSsxj_oM) is the information.<BR>
--Apple IIgs <BR>
--Apple IIe, IIe Enhanced, IIe Platinum, II Plus *you can use it via Expansion cards like "Liron" card, or insert the DIY SoftSP card into the #5 slot and use it via the DiskII card in the #6 slot.
+- Apple IIe, IIe Enhanced, IIe Platinum, II Plus *you can use it via Expansion cards like "Liron" card, or insert the DIY SoftSP card into the #5 slot and use it via the DiskII card in the #6 slot.
 BMOW also has a highly functional card called "Yellowstone", which can also be used.

 ## Gerber files